Traffic enforcement camera: Noise pollution camera ("noise radar")

 Noise enforcement cameras are used to monitor and enforce compliance with local or national vehicle noise limits.

-All current designs of noise camera follow the same basic construction: a microphone linked to an ANPR video camera, mounted at a fixed location or on a mobile tripod.
-The ANPR camera is triggered when the microphone detects a passing vehicle emitting a sound signal above a pre-set decibel limit, capturing the vehicle registration and giving police or local government recourse to warn, fine or prosecute the registered owner.
-These cameras have been designed to respond to mass complaints about vehicle noise (in 2020 New York city recorded over 99,000 noise complaints specifically related to vehicles).
+Noise cameras follow the same basic construction: a microphone linked to an ANPR video camera, mounted at a fixed location or on a mobile tripod.
+The ANPR camera is triggered when the microphone detects a passing vehicle emitting a sound signal above a pre-set decibel limit, capturing the vehicle registration and giving police or local government recourse to warn, fine, or prosecute the registered owner.
+These cameras have been designed to respond to mass complaints about vehicle noise (in 2020 New York City recorded over 99,000 noise complaints specifically related to vehicles).

 Trials of noise cameras have been conducted in cities worldwide.
 In Taipei, fines range from US$65 to US$130, with additional fines for illegally modified exhausts of up to US$1000.
 The noise camera scheme won 90% voter approval; the national government then earmarked $4m to build a national network of noise cameras, including mobile cameras.

-Trials of noise cameras are conducted using 1st generation technology, which depends on microphones to measure sound.
-Microphones have been shown to struggle when pinpointing an offending vehicle in heavy traffic.
-In 2020 the UK Department of Transport published a feasibility study commissioned from a joint venture between engineering consultancies Atkins and Jacobs.
-The study concluded that noise cameras fail to function well in everyday traffic conditions, owing to sound contamination from adjacent vehicles.
-The Atkins/Jacobs study was unable to consistently derive sound readings from cars travelling less than ten seconds apart from other vehicles.
-This limits their use to quieter roads and delays breakeven on investment.
-Similar results were found in a trial in Edmonton, where local government cited technical shortcomings to explain spending $192,000 on noise cameras that recouped $98,000 in fines.
+In 2020 the UK Department for Transport published a feasibility study commissioned from a joint venture between engineering consultancies Atkins and Jacobs.
+The Atkins/Jacobs noise camera setup was unable to consistently derive sound readings from cars travelling less than ten seconds apart from other vehicles.
+This camera was a trial unit that hasn't since been deployed.
+Similar results were found in a trial in Edmonton, Canada undertaken in 2018.
+Local government cited technical shortcomings with the trial setup to explain spending $192,000 on noise cameras that recouped $98,000 in fines.

 Number-plate recognition systems

 Automatic number-plate recognition can be used for purposes unrelated to enforcement of traffic rules.
-In principle any agency or person with access to data either from traffic cameras or cameras installed for other purposes can track the movement of vehicles for any purpose.

 The world's first all-weather, 24-hour, automatic number plate recognition system SAFE-T-CAM was developed in Australia for the Roads and Traffic Authority (RTA) by Telstra as the prime contractor and ICONIX and CSIRO as sub-contractors in 1991.
-In Australia's SAFE-T-CAM system, ANPR technology is used to monitor long distance truck drivers to detect avoidance of legally prescribed driver rest periods.
+In Australia's SAFE-T-CAM system, ANPR technology is used to monitor long-distance truck drivers to detect avoidance of legally prescribed driver rest periods.

 The United Kingdom's police ANPR system logs all the vehicles passing particular points in the national road network, allowing authorities to track the movement of vehicles and individuals across the country.